-- ECOA Fault Handling at application level focuses on functional issues raised by ECOA modules. - ECOA Fault Handling at application level can be broken down into two sub-levels, having in common the fact that they are of the responsibility of ASC providers: - The first level is being distributed into every application module and supervision module across the ECOA system.
-Indeed, each module is responsible for taking into account functional issues that it detects at its level.

-- The second level of ECOA Error Handling could be the purpose of dedicated ECOA Fault Handling at ASCs level (i.e. at System Management level).
+- ECOA Fault Handling at application level focuses on applying potentially functional recovery actions for issues raised by ECOA modules. - ECOA Fault Handling at application level can be broken down into two sub-levels, having in common the fact that they are of the responsibility of ASC providers: - The first level is being distributed into every application module and supervision module across the ECOA system.
+Indeed, each module is responsible for taking into account functional issues that it detects at its level. - The second level of ECOA Error Handling could be the reason for implementing dedicated ECOA Fault Handling at ASCs level (i.e. at System Management level).
 This level is out of scope of the ECOA standard, as it is entirely dependent on the Mission System breakdown into ASCs. - ECOA Fault Handling at application level and ECOA Fault Handling at infrastructure level may interact with one another under certain circumstances.